Program Structure & Family Responsibilities

 Documenting progress for families

-Why we use a supervising instructor:
+Why we use a licensed curriculum supervisor:

 Will my child miss out on milestones… prom, graduation, belonging?